 - i.
-Have passed all courses required by the BTech (MINE) program - ii.
-Have achieved an Engineering Cumulative Grade Point Average (ECGPA) of 1.3 or higher - iii.
+Have passed all courses required by the BTech (MINE) program. - ii.
+Have achieved an ECGPA of 1.3 or higher. - iii.
 Have successfully completed field and technical excursions required by the BTech Program. - iv.
 Have passed the English Proficiency Test.
+Note: students who have not passed the English Proficiency Test as of Fall 2019 will be required to take APSC 199 (English Proficiency for Engineers).

 A student who has not completed the degree program within ten years of first registering will normally be required to withdraw.
-An extension will normally be granted to students who have received accommodation through the Queen's Disability Services office due to a disability.
-If a student is allowed to continue, on successful appeal of this regulation, his/her program of study will be reviewed by the BTech (MINE) Program Chair and the Faculty.
-Extra courses may be required to permit completion of the degree program within an agreed time limit.
+An extension will normally be granted to students who have received accommodation that requires a lighter course load through the Queen's Accessibility Services, or through academic advising.
+If a student is allowed to continue, on successful appeal of this regulation, his/her program of study will be reviewed by the BTech (MINE) Undergraduate Chair and the Faculty.
 As a result of the review, possible changes to the student's required program will include but not be limited to the following:

-- a.
-Courses which are no longer part of the degree program may not count toward the degree. - b.
-Additional courses which have been added to the degree program may be required for graduation. - c.
-Courses which have changed significantly in content may have to be retaken.
+- Courses which are no longer part of the academic plan may not count toward the degree. - Additional courses which have been added to the academic plan may be required for graduation. - Courses which have changed significantly in content may have to be retaken.

-d.
+c.
 Academic Probation and Requirement to Withdraw - BTech (MINE) Academic Probation

 - i.
-A student shall be placed on Academic Probation, at the time of their academic standing assessment, if he or she: - (1) has an ECGPA of less than 1.3.
-NOTE: the ECGPA excludes final grades received in Bridge courses. - (2) returns to studies after having previously been Required to Withdraw.
+A student shall be placed on Academic Probation, at the time of their academic standing assessment, if they: - (1) have an ECGPA of less than 1.3.
+NOTE: the ECGPA excludes final grades received in Bridge courses. - (2) return to studies after having previously been Required to Withdraw.